 A More Affordable Diamond

+If you didn’t know before, now you know what can contribute to the high diamond cost.
 For centuries, shoppers have swallowed the expensive pill when purchasing diamonds, because seemingly, there was no better choice.
 That is, until now.
-Lab created diamonds are chemically identical to mined diamonds but cost up to 40% less.
+Lab created diamonds are chemically identical to mined diamonds but cost up to 75% less.
+But why does a lab created diamond cost less than a mined, natural diamond?
 Thanks to modern technology and scientific innovation, high-quality diamonds are more attainable than ever before.

 Why Are Lab Grown Diamonds Cheaper?

 While lab diamonds are chemically and physically identical to mined diamonds, they are created differently.
 Natural diamonds pulled from the earth are created over millions of years under intense heat and pressure, a lab created diamond is grown fairly quickly in a controlled environment from a single carbon seed.
 Using advanced technology—either CVD or High-Pressure High Temperature (HPHT)—the carbon seed slowly forms into a crystalline structure.
 The time and technology required to produce man made diamonds are what make them far less expensive than natural diamonds.

 In terms of labor, lab grown diamonds cut out many of the miners and middlemen that are responsible for getting diamonds from the earth to the jewelry case.
 At 12FIFTEEN Diamonds, we keep labor costs even lower by servicing customers directly online.